Georges Robert (admiral): Trial

 In September 1944, Admiral Robert was accused of collaboration and imprisoned in Fresnes.
 Provisionally released on 24 March 1946, he appeared before the High Court of Justice on 14 March 1947.
 He was sentenced to ten years hard labour.
-Yet, the sentence was suspended at the request of the High Court Justice.
+Yet, the sentence was suspended at the request of the Court.
 The judges for his case noted that he had been favourable to the British, concluding a modus vivendi with them after Operation Catapult on 3 July 1940.
 He had maintained his neutrality during the occupation of Saint-Pierre and Miquelon by the Free French Naval Forces.
 They noted his obedience to Vichy was purely formal and maintained for local diplomatic and utilitarian purposes.
 Also, that the testimonies of the American authorities were complimentary and that he had challenged the procedure of swearing in the Head of State, Philippe Pétain, as being "superfluous and dangerous".

-He walked out of court free.
+He walked out of court a free man.
 Six months later, his sentence was remitted.
-He received a total amnesty and was reinstated in his rank and title of admiral and kept his decorations on 15 April 1954.
+On 15 April 1954, he received total amnesty and was reinstated in his rank and title of admiral and was allowed to keep his decorations.
 He was acquitted in 1957.